dapr/quickstarts/hello-world/README.md

 Open Postman and create a POST request against `http://localhost:3500/v1.0/invoke/nodeapp/method/neworder`
 ![Postman Screenshot](./img/postman1.jpg)
-In your terminal window, you should see logs indicating that the message was received and state was updated:
+In your terminal, you should see logs indicating that the message was received and state was updated:
 ```bash
 == APP == Got a new order!
 Order ID: 42
 == APP == Successfully persisted state.